 \subsection{SFC control structure}

-To deliver SFC services in the Swiss market, a hierarchical building control structure \change{was} developed and refined in our previous work~\cite{qureshi2016economic,gorecki2017experimental,fabietti2018multi}. \change{There are two major differences between} the experiment in this work and our previous work.
-Firstly, all preceding work relies on state-space models derived from system identification, while this work sidesteps the modeling step.
-Secondly, the building controller used in \change{this} paper is robust to predictive uncertainty, while a certainty equivalent controller is used in our previous work.
-In the ensuing discussion, we will show how to use the DDP to build the SFC controller without the modeling step.
-The SFC controller is depicted in Fig.~\ref{fig:3control}, and its principal attributes are summarized in Table~\ref{tab:3layer}.
+In this section, we describe the construction of the hierarchical SFC controller based on the DDP and bi-level DeePC, as implemented in the case study.
+The SFC controller is illustrated in Fig.~\ref{fig:3control}, with its principal attributes summarized in Table~\ref{tab:3layer}.
 The functionality of each layer is briefly outlined below.

-\textbf{Day-ahead planner}: Each day at 23:45, the planner gathers all pertinent information, including operational data $D_{I/O}$, historical AGC scenarios $a_{scen}$, and weather forecasts $\mathbf{w}_{pred}$.
-Utilizing day-ahead predictions, it formulates an optimization planning problem that determines the power flexibility $\gamma$ and the day-ahead power baseline $\bar{P}$.
-This problem employs a scenario optimization method, utilizing predictions of intraday power transactions to circumvent overly conservative outcomes.
+\textbf{Day-ahead planner}: Each day at 23:45, the planner gathered all pertinent information, including operational data $D_{I/O}$, historical AGC scenarios $a_{scen}$, and weather forecasts $\mathbf{w}_{pred}$.
+Utilizing day-ahead predictions, it formulated an optimization planning problem to determine the power flexibility $\gamma$ and the day-ahead power baseline $\bar{P}$.
+This problem employed a scenario optimization method that incorporated predictions of intraday power transactions to circumvent overly conservative outcomes.

-\textbf{Predictive building controller}: At 00:00 each day, this layer adopts the results from the upper layer and operational data $D_{I/O}$ from the database.
-Every 15 minutes thereafter, it collects the latest weather forecast $\mathbf{w}_{pred}$ and AGC prediction $\alpha_{pred}$, subsequently solving a worst-case robust predictive control problem to get the optimal intraday power transaction $P_{int}$ and power setpoint $u$.
-Consequently, it forwards the modulated signal to the BMS based on $u$ was then sent to the BMS.
+\textbf{Predictive building controller}: At 00:00 each day, this layer adopted the results from the day-ahead planner and operational data $D_{I/O}$ from the database.
+Every 15 minutes thereafter, it collected the latest weather forecast $\mathbf{w}_{pred}$ and AGC prediction $\alpha_{pred}$, then solved a worst-case robust predictive control problem to determine the optimal intraday power transaction $P_{int}$ and power setpoint $u$.
+The modulated signal based on $u$ was then sent to the BMS.

-\textbf{ESS controller}: This layer, operating at a 4-second interval, collects the current building power consumption $P^H$, the current AGC signal $\alpha$, the power flexibility $\gamma$, and the current baseline $P$.
-It then calculates the required power $P^E$ and conveys it to the ESS emulator for AGC tracking.
+\textbf{ESS controller}: Operating at a 4-second interval this layer collected the current building power consumption $P^H$, the current AGC signal $\alpha$, the power flexibility $\gamma$, and the current baseline $P$.
+It then calculated the required power $P^E$ and transmitted it to the ESS emulator for AGC tracking.

-For convenience, we define the feasible power sets of the building and the ESS, considering an $N_{}$-step prediction from time $t$.
-For the building, it is defined based on the DDP as a predictive block:
+For convenience, we defined the feasible power sets for the building and the ESS, considering an $N_{}$-step prediction from time $t$.
+The power set of the building based on the DDP was defined as